 The Capital Region Community Development District (the "District") was established on February 28, 2000 pursuant to the Uniform Community Development District Act of 1980, otherwise known as Chapter 190, Florida Statutes.
 Chapter 190 provides that a Community Development District with a size of 1,000 acres or more may be established by rule adopted under Chapter 120 by the Florida Land and Water Adjudicatory Commission ("FLWAC").
 The District was established by Rule 42CC-1, Florida Administrative Code, adopted by FLWAC.
 The District currently comprises approximately 3,287 acres.
-The development within the District (known as SouthWood) is planned to include 4,262 single family and multi-family units and approximately 1,937,000 square feet of blended commercial use.
+The development within the District (known as SouthWood) is planned to include 4,770 single family and multi-family units and approximately 349 acres of blended commercial use.

 The District was established for the purposes of financing and managing the acquisition, construction, maintenance and operation of certain infrastructure necessary for community development within the District.
 The District has the authority to borrow money and issue bonds, and to assess and levy non-ad valorem assessments for the financing and delivery of capital infrastructure.
-In accordance with its Amended and Restated Improvement Plan, the District estimates the total cost of infrastructure it may construct to be \$143 million.
-The District estimates that the issuance of approximately \$163 million of tax exempt bonds would be sufficient to finance all such improvements.
+In accordance with its Amended and Restated Improvement Plan dated August 8, 2008, the District estimated the total cost of infrastructure it may construct to be \$143 million.
+As of the date of the Amended and Restated Improvement Plan, the District estimated that the issuance of approximately \$163 million of tax exempt bonds would be sufficient to finance all such improvements.